 Thanks to a partnership with the British Council the Society has also been able to offer free places on English language training to Egyptian scholars working within the heritage sector.

 Provision of educational activities in London focuses on our week-long Egyptian Archaeology Skills School which began in 2016 under the guidance of Dr Kelly Accetta.
 The school runs annually during the summer and introduces participants to a range of techniques used in the field.
 Additionally, it serves to give delegates the opportunity of meeting those working in the field either via the tutors or by attendance at the Society’s annual Current British Archaeology in Egypt conference.

-The annual Egyptian Archaeology Skills School for postgraduate students.
+The annual Egyptian Archaeology Skills School for students of Egyptology and archaeology.
 Read more